NeutronStarPRO/NeutronStar/README.md

 > Distributed collaboration: contribute code to NeutronStarDAO to get token rewards.

-Here is Chinese readme [中文版](./README_zh.md) .
+Here is Chinese readme [中文版](README_zh.md) .

 # Architecture

 The project mainly consists of WeBlog, NeutronStar, and Seesset parts.

-* WeBlog is an independent blog storage and publishing tool.
+* WeBlog is an independent blog storage and publishing tool
 * NeutronStar is a blog content aggregation platform
 * Seesset is a NFT blog trading platform

 ![1](assets/readme/1.png)

-### WeBlog independent storage
+### WeBlog independent storage:

-Authors' posts are stored in their own canister.
-Each WeBlog user can create their own canister to store their blogs and images.
-You can set a blog to be public, so that people can access the author's canister to view the blog directly.
+The author's articles are stored in his own canister.
+Each WeBlog user can create his own jar to store his own blog and pictures.
+You can set a blog to be public, so that everyone can call the author's canister to browse the blog directly.

-### NeutronStar community canister
+### NeutronStar community canister:

 Authors can also push articles to the community canister for more people to see.
-Users can visit the community canister to read the articles.
-Other clients can also access the content of the community canister.
+Users visit the community's canister to read articles.
+Other clients can also get the content of the community canister.

-These community canisters belong to NeutronStarDAO.
-The DAO hires a development team to maintain and upgrade the canister.
-NSDAO is also responsible for reviewing and removing content that people don't like when they vote (the canister is hosted by the team in the early stages, then NSDAO will be established and handed over to NSDAO later).
+These canisters of the community belong to NeutronStarDAO.
+The development team hired by DAO maintains and upgrades canister.
+NSDAO is also responsible for reviewing and deleting the content that everyone voted against (canister will be hosted by the team in the early stage, and NSDAO will be established later, and then handed over to NSDAO).

-Readers can form different interest groups, small communities to discuss, vote together, etc. according to the content of the articles.
+Readers can form different interest groups, small community exchanges and discussions, vote together, etc. according to the content of the articles.

 ### Seesset NFT:

-The author can choose to spend some NS to cast the blog as NFT after writing the blog.
+After writing the blog, the author can choose to spend some NS to cast the blog into NFT.

-### Open Interface
+### Open interface:

-The interface to the community canister is open.
-All kinds of front-ends can connect to the community, and other types of platforms can push their own articles to the NeutronStar community, get the list of articles in the community, article content, and also interact through this set of open interfaces: comments, likes, etc. (but no NFT article series functionality).
+The interface of the community canister is open.
+Various front-ends can be connected to the community, and other types of platforms can also push their own articles to the NeutronStar community, obtain the list of articles and article content in the community, and complete interactions through this set of open interfaces: comments, likes, etc. (but no NFT article series feature).

 Data output by the public API: